corrode/corrode.github.io/content/blog/rust-production-guide/index.md

    - Transition management (project management resources)

 2. **Opportunity costs**
-   - Costs of delaying other projects and features. / Time spent on Rust could be spent on other projects.
+   - Costs of delaying other projects and features: time spent on Rust could be devoted to other projects.

 3. **Training and Team Preparation**
    - Training (4 months of dedicated time)